AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/blob.md

 # Create an [!DNL Azure Blob] connector using the [!DNL Flow Service] API

-This tutorial uses the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml)  to walk you through the steps to connect [!DNL Azure Blob] (hereinafter referred to as "Blob") to Experience Platform
+This tutorial uses the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml)  to walk you through the steps to connect [!DNL Azure Blob] (hereinafter referred to as "Blob") to Experience Platform.

 ## Getting started